• Share this on:

 Consumers in Europe are becoming more aware of a healthy diet.
 Leguminous vegetables such as fresh peas can contribute to a healthy lifestyle.

-Fresh peas are a good source of vitamin C answer and plant proteins.
+Fresh peas are a good source of vitamins B and C and plant proteins.
 They provide an excellent option to a growing number of consumers that are looking for healthy food or vegetarian and vegan alternatives.
+Dried garden peas are already used often as a plant protein ingredient in many food products.
 Because of this, fresh companies in Europe are positive about the potential of fresh peas.

 To keep the healthy reputation of fresh peas it will be crucial to guarantee a safe and pesticide-free product.
 Also an organic label, which is often associated with health, will help you gain support from consumers.